wwwide/react-routing-tools/README.md

          deleted: 'both'
       }

-Also standart query string can be parsed, but without types data all fields will be parsed as string:
+Also standart query string can be parsed, but without type signatures all fields will be parsed as strings:

     buildFromString('name=Andrey&age=37&smart=true')
     -> { name: 'Andrey', age: '37', smart: 'true' }